-- 5.5.14 Compensation or condonement is not permitted in any element or module at the awarding level. - 5.5.15 A student who is exiting the College either due to failure to progress or other reasons may be granted an exit award.
-An Examination Board will consider the highest award available to the student based on the credit the student has successfully gained in the programme. - 5.5.16 Credit successfully completed at a higher level may be used to contribute to an award at a lower level where there is deficiency in credit. - 5.5.17 The Bachelor's degree with Honours is awarded in classes of First (1); Upper Second (2i); Lower Second (2ii) and Third (3). - 5.5.18 The Bachelor's degree (without Honours) is awarded without any classes or divisions. - 5.5.19 When used as exit awards, the Certificate of Higher Education, or the Diploma of Higher Education, may be awarded as an unnamed award.
-Certificates or Diplomas of Higher Education may be established as exit awards and also conferred as named awards where the requirements, including relevant learning outcomes, are defined through the course approval process.
+- 5.5.14 A student who is exiting the College either due to failure to progress or other reasons may be granted an exit award.
+An Examination Board will consider the highest award available to the student based on the credit the student has successfully gained in the programme. - 5.5.15 Credit successfully completed at a higher level may be used to contribute to an award at a lower level where there is deficiency in credit. - 5.5.16 The Bachelor's degree with Honours is awarded in classes of First (1); Upper Second (2i); Lower Second (2ii) and Third (3). - 5.5.17 The Bachelor's degree (without Honours) is awarded without any classes or divisions.
+This is not awarded in the college.

-- 5.5.20 For each student for the Bachelor's degree with Honours, the class of Honours achieved will be based on the best of the two following weighted averages of module marks: - 5.5.20.1 in the penultimate and final stages of the programme of study: - marks from the units comprising the best 90 credits at the final stage, including at least 30 credits from the designated project, are double weighted; and - marks from the module comprising the best 90 credits at the penultimate stage are single weighted; and - the result of this weighted average calculation is rounded to the nearest whole number using the convention 0.5 and above rounded up, otherwise rounded down.

-5.5.21 in the final stage:

-- 5.5.21.1 the Honours classification is based on the average of the grades attained in 90 credits at the final stage, including at least 30 credits from the designated project. - 5.5.21.2 The calculated mark for classifications for all honours awards will be determined using both of the above methodologies; students will be awarded using the higher of these calculations. - 5.5.22 The calculated mark for classifications for all honours awards will be determined using both of the above methodologies; students will be awarded using the higher of these calculations. - 5.5.23 The table below shows the weighted averages and the boundaries for classes of Honours:
+- 5.5.18 When used as exit awards, the Certificate of Higher Education, or the Diploma of Higher Education, may be awarded as an unnamed award.
+Certificates or Diplomas of Higher Education may be established as exit awards and also conferred as named awards where the requirements, including relevant learning outcomes, are defined through the course approval process. - 5.5.19 For each student for the Bachelor's degree with Honours, the class of Honours achieved will be based on the best of the two following weighted averages of module marks: - 5.5.19 (a) in the penultimate and final stages of the programme of study: - marks from the units comprising the best 90 credits at the final stage, including at least 30 credits from the designated project, are double weighted; and - marks from the module comprising the best 90 credits at the penultimate stage are single weighted; and - the result of this weighted average calculation is rounded to the nearest whole number using the convention 0.5 and above rounded up, otherwise rounded down. - 5.5.19 (b) in the final stage: - the Honours classification is based on the average of the grades attained in 90 credits at the final stage, including at least 30 credits from the designated project. - the calculated mark for classifications for all honours awards will be determined using both of the above methodologies; students will be awarded using the higher of these calculations. - 5.5.20 The calculated mark for classifications for all honours awards will be determined using both of the above methodologies; students will be awarded using the higher of these calculations. - 5.5.21 The table below shows the weighted averages and the boundaries for classes of Honours: